HappySeaFox/sail/README.md

 SAIL is a small and lightweight cross-platform library aimed to provide lightweight as well as complex APIs to decode and encode images in different formats. :sailboat:

+Author: Dmitry Baryshev.

 ## Target audience

-- Game developers
+- Game developers.
-- Image viewers
+- Image viewers.
-- Anyone who needs loading or saving images in different image formats
+- Anyone who needs loading or saving images in different image formats.

+## License

+- libsail-common, libsail, C++ bindings, and plugins are under LGPLv3+.
+- Examples are under the MIT license.

 ## Features